PLP-MERN-Stack-Development/week-2-express-js-assignment-abangkevin1/Week2-Assignment.md

 - Create a custom logger middleware that logs the request method, URL, and timestamp
 - Implement a middleware to parse JSON request bodies
 - Create an authentication middleware that checks for an API key in the request headers
-- Add validation middleware for the product creation and update routes

 ### Task 4: Error Handling
 - Implement global error handling middleware
 - Create custom error classes for different types of errors (e.g., NotFoundError, ValidationError)